maravento/blackip/README.md

         <li>Changes must be submitted via Issues.
 Pull requests are not accepted.</li>
         <li>Blackip is not a blacklist service itself.
 It does not independently verify IP addresses.
 Its purpose is to consolidate and reformat public blacklist sources to make them compatible with Squid/Iptables/Ipset.</li>
         <li>If your IP address is listed on Blackip and you believe this is an error, you should check the public sources in <a href="#sources">SOURCES</a>, identify which one(s) it appears in, and contact the person responsible for that list to request its removal.
 Once the IP address is removed from the original source, it will automatically disappear from Blackip with the next update.</li>
+        <li>Available IPv4 address space is nearly exhausted, forcing increasingly frequent reassignment of addresses.
+As a result, Blackip may contain false positives, and the number of IPv4 addresses to block is expected to keep decreasing over time.
+If this reassignment trend continues at its current pace, Blackip could eventually stop serving its purpose altogether, simply because there would be no more IPv4 addresses left to block.</li>
       </ul>
     </td>
     <td style="width: 50%; vertical-align: top;">